SkylineCommunications/dataminer-docs/develop/TOOLS/Github/Use_Github_Guidelines.md

   - CF (Companion Files)
   - T (Tests)

+  > [!NOTE]
-If you think an Item type should be added, please let us know so it is added before you create the repo.
+  > If you think an item type should be added, please contact us so we can add it before you create the repository.

 - It is up to the repository creator to choose the **item name**; however, make sure this name clearly indicates the purpose of the repository.

 ## Adding README File

-It is important to add a README.md file to to the root folder.
-This file should contain all necessary information for users to understand what the code is for and how to use it.
+It is important to add a *README.md* file to to the root folder.
+The contents of this file should provide users with the necessary information to understand the purpose of the code and learn how to use it.

 ## Adding topics to a repository